BagPipe: Accelerating Deep Recommendation Model Training: Design

-As shown in Figure~\ref{fig:existing_training_setup} and discussed in Section~\ref{sec:existing_method} the existing distributed training setup based on the implementation by Facebook~\cite{dlrmopensource} couples storage and compute resources, \ie, we cannot scale the number of embedding table partitions without increasing the number of trainers.
-We believe \emph{disaggregation} is extremely important for better resource utilization and scalability~\cite{dageville2016snowflake, armbrust2021lakehouse}.
-For example, when embedding tables are extremely large but the dense neural network parameters are small and do not require large amounts of compute, an optimal configuration would be to use more servers for embedding tables but have fewer trainers.
+Existing recommendation model training systems ~\cite{dlrmopensource, mudigere2021software, torchrec} couple storage and compute resources, \ie it is not possible to scale the number of embedding table partitions without increasing the number of trainers.
+This affects fault tolerance and resource utilization.
+For fault tolerance, given the extremely large embedding table sizes, checkpointing a trainer can take several minutes~\cite{eisenman2022check} during which the compute resources stay idle.
+The lack of \emph{disaggregation} also leads to poor resource utilization~\cite{dageville2016snowflake, armbrust2021lakehouse}, \eg when embedding tables are extremely large but the dense neural network parameters are small, an optimal configuration would be to use more servers for embedding tables but have fewer trainers.
+Thus, we design a disaggregated architecture for \system (Figure~\ref{fig:bagpipe_training_setup}) with four major components: (i) Data Processors (ii) Oracle Cacher (iii) Distributed Trainer (iv) Embedding Servers.

-We design a disaggregated architecture which can independently scale different components of training using four major components: (i) Data Processors (ii) Oracle Cacher (iii) Distributed Trainer (iv) Embedding Servers.
-Figure~\ref{fig:bagpipe_training_setup} shows a schematic of our system design.
-All the components communicate with each other over RPC (we use a mix of asynchronous and synchronous RPCs).
-For synchronizing the dense parameters and updates in the dynamic local cache we use the MPI AllReduce primitive.
-We next provide details of each of our system component.

-\textbf{Data Processor.} Prior work~\cite{zhao2021understanding, mudigere2021software} has shown that data processing for recommendation models is very compute intensive.
-Data processing if performed on the same node on which training is performed, can reduce the throughput of recommendation model training by as much as 56\%~\cite{zhao2021understanding}.
-Inspired by the design proposed in~\cite{zhao2021understanding} we offload the data processing from the training nodes to remote nodes which are exclusively used for data processing.
-Depending on throughput requirements the users can scale-up or scale-down the nodes used for data processing.
-Since the communication is over RPC, the users of \system can also choose to pack data pre-processors with other functionalities as well.